movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Chunk size does not change extent size or the pending-payload watermark.
 Logical ranges append beyond a mount-lifetime high-water mark.
 Low system space triggers system growth first.
-One reserved handle updates chunk and device trees, device usage, block-group records, and optional extent-format free-space records.
-Chunk-tree COW uses system space.
-System growth also appends a bootstrap mapping to the superblock system array, whose capacity is checked before mutation.
-The new group remains private until those records are durable; transaction completion publishes the mapping and group indexes before establishing the next generation's reserves.
-Aborted growth frees the private group and exposes no new allocation space.
+`btrfs_chunk.c` owns changes to the group set through a chunk operation.
+Preparation owns replacement mapping/group indexes, the added group or removal exclusion, device accounting, any system-array addition, and the reservation.
+One handle applies chunk/device, block-group, and optional free-space records.
+Its `btr_chunk` reservation prevents recursive growth during transaction join.
+Chunk-tree COW uses system space; system growth prepares a bootstrap mapping after checking superblock-array capacity.
+Successful application transfers the operation to the transaction.
+Durable publication installs its indexes before establishing the next generation's reserves; abort discards private growth space or restores removal eligibility.
+Callers relinquish ownership before completion, including when reserve replenishment fails after publication.

 If physical growth fails, the allocator excludes an empty group of another type from new reservations, then atomically deletes its chunk, device extent,